Phones · Resale guide

 Data Preparation (30 minutes)

-- Backup all your data: Use Google One or manually back up photos, videos, and important documents to a cloud service or external drive.
+- Backup all your data: Use Google One or Google Drive to back up your photos, videos, contacts, and app data.
+Ensure everything important is safely stored elsewhere.

 Physical Preparation

-- Clean the phone thoroughly: Use a microfiber cloth and a gentle screen cleaner or isopropyl alcohol wipes.
-Clean the screen, back, camera lenses, and speaker grilles.
-A clean phone looks well-maintained.
+- Clean the phone thoroughly: Use a microfiber cloth and a gentle electronics cleaner (or isopropyl alcohol wipes) to clean the screen, back, and frame.
+Use a soft brush or compressed air to clear out the charging port and speaker grilles.

-- Consider minor fixes: If your battery health is below 80%, a genuine battery replacement (₹2,800-₹4,500) might increase your resale value more than the cost of the repair.
-For minor scratches, screen protectors can hide them, but don’t try to hide major damage.
+- Consider minor fixes: If your battery health is below 80%, replacing it at an authorized service center (around ₹3,500-5,500) can significantly boost your resale value, often by more than the cost of the repair.

 Documentation